DILCISBoard/E-ARK-DIP/specification/02-structure/index.md

 - Boxes with full lines represent mandatory files/folders
 - Boxes with dotted lines represent optional files/folders.

-As can be seen - the requirements for the folder structure for a CS IP is at a bare minimum and makes it possible to have several optional folders in a CS IP (see boxes with dotted lines).
+As can be seen - the requirements for the folder structure for a CS IP is at a bare minimum and makes it possible to have several extra optional folders in a CS IP (see boxes with dotted lines).
 The first thing to be said about the CSIP structure in regard to CS DIP is that a CS IP can contain one or more representations.
 Since the definition of an CS DIP is that it corresponds to an IP which is ready to be processed by its designated Access Software